softsuiteng/wjbmr/content/articles/coping-strategies-and-levels-of-stress-in-newly-diagnosed-persons-living-with-hiv-aids-in-delta-region-nigeria/index.md

 ---
-title: "Coping Strategies and Levels of Stress in Newly Diagnosed Persons Living With Hiv Aids in Delta Region Nigeria"
+title: "Coping Strategies and Levels of Stress in Newly Diagnosed Persons Living With HIV/AIDS in Delta Region Nigeria"
 date: 2014-04-15T10:00:00+01:00
 draft: false